ikashnitsky/the-lancet-2018/README.md

  - [**My PhD project -- Regional demographic convergence in Europe**][osf]
  - [Blog post on the first version of the map presented at Rostock Retreat Visualization in June 2017][post]
  - [Paper (Schöley & Willekens 2017) with the initial ideas for tricolore package][demres17]
+ - [AN example of ternary colorcoding used to visualize cause-of-death data][dr18]